pierrepo/autoclasswrapper/README.md

 ## License

 autoclasswrapper is free software made available under the BSD 3-clause license.
 For more details see the [LICENSE](LICENSE.txt) file.

+## Contributing

+If you want to report a bug, request a feature, or propose an improvement use the [GitHub issue system](https://github.com/pierrepo/autoclasswrapper/issues/).

+Please, see also the [CONTRIBUTING](CONTRIBUTING.md) file.

+Note that this project is released with a [Contributor Code of Conduct](http://contributor-covenant.org/).
+By participating in this project you agree to abide by its terms.
+See the [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) file.